DataDink/LocMvc/README.md

 -------------
 The purpose behind LocMvc is to have a nuget delivered package that will set your application up with working localization right out of the box.
 LocMvc wires up a localization service which hosts a localization strategy (resource-based strategy included).
 The included HtmlHelper methods allow a very fluid integration with RAZOR-based pages.
+LocASP also includes a "Localize" webform container control in place of the HtmlHelper extension methods in MVC.

 Out of the box:
 ---------------